MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

       [in] double endTime,
       [in] ICoreWebView2ClearBrowsingDataCompletedHandler* handler);
 ```
 The first method takes `COREWEBVIEW2_BROWSING_DATA_KINDS` which corresponds to the data type(s) to clear as well as a handler which will indicate if the proper data has been cleared successfully.
-The handler will respond with a `BOOl` indicating whether the operation successfully cleared the intended data.
 This method clears the data for all time.

 The second method takes the same parameters for the dataKinds and handler, as well as a start and end time in which the API should clear the corresponding data between.
 The time parameters correspond to how many seconds have passed since the UNIX epoch.